Diffblue-benchmarks/CaderHancock-realfakestoreserver/README.md

 Currently the controller package doesn't have much external functionallity (Soon)

 Eventually, I would like to write a pure kotlin android client to boogie with the backend, but for now I'm focusing on the M and C, V can come later.

+Requires JDK 11

+To build and launch, run build.sh in the project root.